CAR-T Cells RNA Silencing Guide

 T Cell Exhaustion During Manufacturing

 Repeated stimulation during the 7-14 day expansion phase causes progressive upregulation of inhibitory receptors (PD-1, TIM-3, LAG-3) and exhaustion transcription factors (TOX, NR4A1).
 This exhausted phenotype reduces proliferative capacity, cytokine production (IFN-γ, TNF-α), and cytotoxic function before CAR-T cells even reach the patient.
-Studies show 40-60% of CAR-T cells exhibit exhaustion markers by Day 10-14 of manufacturing.
+CAR-T cells progressively acquire exhaustion markers during the expansion phase, with the extent varying by CAR design, manufacturing protocol, and T cell activation status.
+Research using AUMsilence sdASO targeting FOXP3 in regulatory T cells within tumor microenvironments demonstrated that reducing immunosuppressive Treg populations led to significant downregulation of exhaustion markers and increased perforin and granzyme-B expression in effector T cells.
+This validates Treg-mediated immunosuppression reduction in the tumor microenvironment; the connection to preventing intrinsic CAR-T manufacturing exhaustion is indirect.

 High ImpactTransfection Toxicity in Manufacturing Workflows